 Alexandria Age and Education Statistics

 Residents between the ages of 25 and 44 make up the largest group, accounting for 43.5% of the total population.
 Residents under the age of 18 make up 16.8% of the population, while just 9% of residents are at least 65 years old.
 Less than 9% of the city’s residents live below the federal poverty line.

 Alexandria’s residents are more educated than others in the state, with about 58% of the city’s residents holding at least a bachelor’s degree, exceeding the 33% average of Virginia.

-The town founders called the new town "Belhaven", but this was never officially approved and fell out of favor quickly, being replaced with the name Alexandria upon official incorporation in 1779.
+The town founders called the new town "Belhaven," but this was never officially approved and fell out of favor quickly, replaced with the name Alexandria upon official incorporation in 1779.

 Alexandria was included in the area chosen by George Washington in 1791 to become the District of Columbia.
-George Washington was also the land surveyor that made the sketch of the shoreline where the city would eventually be.
+George Washington was also the land surveyor that sketched the shoreline where the city would eventually be.

 In 1814 - during the War of 1812, Alexandria suffered an attack by the British which was successful.
 The surrender of the city allowed the British to loot from the town stores - including flour, sugar, and wine.
 After three days, the British troops withdrew to rally forces for another attack.

 The city has exhibited steady population growth, and recent estimates show that the figures are up over 11% since the city’s last recorded population in 2010.
 This growth is driven primarily by the number of jobs in the area, including roles in the U.S. military, the Department of Defense and other government and private entities.